Ratings & Reviews

 Digital savvy shoppers need more from online brands to trust that their products are worth investing in; this means more information, more engagement, and more compelling content.
 But in an industry that inspires people to consistently compete and by their personal best, how do brands up their game and improve both their products and strategies?

 Luckily, we know of a strategy that’s already helping sports brands overcome these issues and appeal to their audiences online.
-That strategy is User Generated Content (UGC), and we’re excited to present four examples of sports brands that are successfully using it.
+That strategy is User Generated Content (UGC), and we’re excited to present 4 examples of sports brands that are successfully using it.

-In this blog, we’re going to take a look at how 4 sporting goods brands have adapted their digital marketing strategy to celebrate their customers with UGC so that you can apply a similar strategy to your online marketing actions.
+In this article, we’re going to take a look at how 4 sporting goods brands have adapted their digital marketing strategy to celebrate their customers with UGC so that you can apply a similar strategy to your online marketing actions.

 For sustainable outdoor clothing brand, Ternua, their challenge has been not only showcasing a large range of products but demonstrating how effective each is when it comes to outdoor adventures.